 Taravat Talepasand is an artist, activist, and educator whose labor-intensive interdisciplinary painting practice questions normative cultural behaviors within contemporary power imbalances.
 As an Iranian-American woman, Talepasand explores the cultural taboos that reflect on gender and political authority.
-Her approach to figuration reflects the cross-pollination, or lack thereof, in our Western Society.
+Her approach to representation and figuration reflects the cross-pollination, or lack thereof, in our Western Society.

-“To create art, it is imperative for me to be vulnerable—extracting the personal truths driven by my Diaspora, history, nostalgia, self-awareness, and rebellion.
+To create art, it is imperative for me to be vulnerable—extracting the personal truths driven by my Diaspora, history, nostalgia, self-awareness, and rebellion.
 Much of my work revolves around the struggles of womanhood and navigating personal identity as a hyphenated individual.
-However, I believe that art must possess an element of vulnerability in order to provoke change—socially, intellectually and morally.
+However, I believe that art must possess an element of vulnerability in order to provoke change—socially, intellectually, and morally.
 In a world where ideas of culture, political and intellectual activities are evolving, what will this change mean for generations to come?”